Moussa-Kalam/storefront-backend-node/README.md

 2. Run `yarn` to install the required dependencies.

-3. Rename the `example.env` file to `.env` and replace the values in angle brackets with your own values.
+3. Rename the `.env.example` file to `.env` and replace the values in angle brackets with your own values.

 4. Ensure that you have either `docker` installed on your machine or a local instance of `PostgreSQL` installed.